flxw/flxw.github.io/index.md

 To follow me, please check the [RSS feed](/blog/feed.xml) of my blog.
 You can get in touch with me via [wolff.felix@protonmail.com](mailto:wolff.felix@protonmail.com).
-I will look forward to hearing what you have to say.
+I am looking forward to receiving your message, it's always to hear about different points of view!

 You can get my public PGP key as follows from Protonmail:
 ```bash